Pushkaran-P/Research-Paper-Recommendation/README.md

 - Alongside this I've also included to get context from previous conversations.

 ## Questions
 - Why not use chromadb seperately?
-RAG with langchain expects the retreiver to have a embed_query() call, but when I tried chromadb seperately I found it does not have that call, maybe it works in other databases.
+RAG with langchain expects the retreiver( db.as_retriever() ) to have a embed_query() call, but when I tried chromadb seperately I found it does not have that call, maybe it works in other databases.
 - Why have you copy pasted direct code from langchain?
-Bad and confusing documentation by langchain and very few blogs to look into
+Bad and confusing documentation by langchain and very few blogs to look into this.

 ## Future
 - Try using CSVLoader but first check if you can do it with langchain_community.vectorstores.chroma.Chroma functions (to avoid embed_query error)